x3pi/vrillar-f1/README.md

 The project has two folders

-_crawling-f1_: Directory containing crawl data.
+_crawling-f1_: Directory containing crawl data tool.
 In this part I used the tabletojson library.
 If the project is real I will create a fork but here I have intervened to modify the code of the library to suit the needs.
 So I included this module in the commit.

 _nest-f1_: Api server created with nestJS